-For capital expenditure incurred before 1 April 2015 and any subsequent expenditure the MRP policy will be to repay
+For capital expenditure incurred before 1 April 2016 and any subsequent expenditure the MRP policy will be to repay

-- 4% of the outstanding balance of capital expenditure incurred on Land & Buildings - and for Vehicles, Plant, Equipment and Infrastructure the MRP will be based on the estimated life of the assets. - 4.
+- 4% of the outstanding balance of capital expenditure incurred on Land & Buildings (excluding the Wrexham Fire Station new build) - and for Vehicles, Plant, Equipment and Infrastructure the MRP will be based on the estimated life of the assets. - the expenditure incurred on the new Wrexham Fire station be repaid over the life of the lease held with the Wales Ambulance Service Trust (50 years). - 4.
 The above policy is in line with the Regulations and also follows the practice operated by the Fire Authority for a number of years.
-The budget for 2015/16 approved by Members in December 2014 was set using the above practices.
+The budget for 2016/17 approved by Members in January 2016 was set using the above practices.